b-stew/CCDC-Scripts/README.md

 # CCDC-Scripts
-Various scripts I am developing/using for CCDC competitions
+This is a repository of various scripts I am developing/using for CCDC competitions